c42f/tinyformat/README.rst

 1. Having many large source files.
 This makes a heavy dependency unsuitable to bundle within other projects for convenience.
-2. Slow build times for every file using any sort of formatting (this is very noticeable with boost/format.hpp.
+2. Slow build times for every file using any sort of formatting (this is very noticeable with g++ and boost/format.hpp.
 I'm not sure about the various other alternatives.)
 3. Code bloat due to instantiating many templates

-Tinyformat tries to solve these problems while providing formatting which is sufficiently general for incidental day to day uses.
+Tinyformat tries to solve these problems while providing formatting which is sufficiently general and fast for incidental day to day uses.

 License